cfe-lab/Kive/INSTALL.md

 -----------------

 Instructions for downloading and installing Django can be found at [djangoproject.com](https://www.djangoproject.com/download/).
-If you are already running Django 1.6, installing should be as painless as running
+If you are already running an earlier version of Django, installing should be as painless as running

-    pip install Django==1.7.4
+    pip install Django==1.9.2

 (substitute the appropriate version number if you wish to use a different version -- a newer one, for example).
 You will likely need to run this using `sudo` unless you only installed Django locally and not system-wide.
 Also, many systems have multiple Python installations, so make sure that `pip` is using the correct one.
 Django REST Framework can also be installed via

-    pip install djangorestframework==3.1.2
+    pip install djangorestframework==3.3.2

-Instructions for downloading and installing `django-extensions` may be found [here](http://django-extensions.readthedocs.org/en/latest/installation_instructions.html).
+If you want to generate UML diagrams for your models, install `django-extensions`.
+Instructions for downloading and installing may be found [here](http://django-extensions.readthedocs.org/en/latest/installation_instructions.html).
 The easiest way is to use `pip` again.